 The 3rd International Conference of the Financial

-Engineering and Banking Society (FEBS) will take place on
+Engineering and Banking Society (FEBS) took place on 6th-7th-8th of

 ESCP Europe Paris campus.

-The 2013 Conference is organised by the Laboratory of Excellence for
+The 2013 Conference was organised by the Laboratory of Excellence for

 Financial Regulation (LabEx-ReFi), under the auspices of the FEBS.